k3karthic/terraform__wkd/README.md

 ## Configuration

-**Step 1.** Create a file to store the input variables using the sample file `mumbai.tfvars.sample`.
+**Step 1.** Create a file to store the [Terraform input variables](https://www.terraform.io/docs/language/values/variables.html) using the sample file `mumbai.tfvars.sample`.
 The file should be called `mumbai.tfvars` or edit the following files with the appropriate filename,
 1. `.gitignore`
 1. `bin/plan.sh`
 1. `bin/encrypt.sh`